MartinBilson/MartinBilson/README.md

 - 👋 Hi, I’m @MartinBilson
 - 👀 I’m interested in web development and block chain technology
-- 🌱 I’m currently learning advanced level in blockchain and advanced javascript/solidity.
+- 🌱 I’m currently learning advanced level in blockchain and Elixir programming language.
 - 💞️ I’m looking to collaborate with web and block chain developers and other developers in real world projects to offer solutions.
 - 📫 How to reach me via phone number,(+254748141200), facebook (Martin Githae), Twitter (martin bilson).